wifinigel/mist-utils/README.md

 # Usage

 Pull (clone or download the zip file) the repo from GitHub and execute the scripts you require.

+Note: you need to set your Mist API token in the env var MIST_TOKEN to use these scripts.

 (Note this repo is under development)